WhitakerLab/DataBlitzResources/emails/instructions-template.md

 The idea of a data blitz is to keep everything moving very quickly.
 We'll be on stage on `[DAY]` from `[START TIME]` to `[FINISH TIME]` and we don't want to keep any `[ATTENDEES]` longer than we have to!

-I will have a timer that will go off 2 minutes after I've introduced you.
+I have a timer that will go off 2 minutes after I've introduced you.
 You will be stopped midsentence and hustled off stage if you haven't finished your slides.

 In order to keep everything moving smoothly **I'll compile all the slides into one powerpoint presentation**.
 Please find attached a template slidedeck (DataBlitzSlides_TEMPLATE.pptx).
 I hope it's self explanatory.
 The long and short of it is I'd like you to **return to me a title slide and two slides that make up your presentation**.